dxzielinski/Churn-Classification/README.md

-# Churn-Classification
+# Churn-Classification\
-The aim of this repository is to compare many different classification algorithms.

-I am still working on it - now it's at the initial stage.
+---
+\
+In this project I compared different classification algorithms (Pipeline-comparisons file) with different type of data preprocessing methods and taking into account the time of all those processes.
+Selected model is then evaluating, optimizing and data dependences are checked in a Explanatory_Analysis-interpretation file.
+\
+---

-I found dataset on kaggle, but originally dataset was uploaded on: https://zenodo.org/record/4322342#.ZBtsb3bMK5d
+I found dataset on kaggle, but originally dataset was uploaded on: https://zenodo.org/record/4322342#.ZBtsb3bMK5d.
+Csv file is also included here.